+Each facility has set a minimum resource request size.
 Applications assessed as not requiring at least the minimum allocation at a selected facility will not be awarded NCMAS resources at that facility.

-Applicants requiring less than the NCMAS minimum allocation are encouraged to approach their home institution, regional or state-based HPC consortia (i.e. Intersect, QCIF, TPAC), or partner schemes on the national facilities held by their institution with their resource request.
+Applicants requiring less than the NCMAS minimum allocation are encouraged to approach their home institution, regional or state-based HPC consortia (i.e. Intersect, QCIF, TPAC), or other merit or partner schemes on the national facilities with their resource request.

-Facility-System Minimum Allocation (kSU/year) Equivalent Core Hours
+Facility-System Minimum Allocation (kSU/year) Equivalent Core Hours NCI: Gadi 1000 500,000 Pawsey: Setonix CPU 1000 (combined) 1,000,000 (combined) Pawsey: Setonix GPU rooo (combined) 1,000,000 (combined)

-NCI: Gadi 500 250,000

-Pawsey: Setonix 1 st Request 250 250,000

-Pawsey: Setonix 2 nd Request 1000 (pro rata) 1,000,000 (pro rata)

-MASSIVE 50 50,000